 - Including the CSS file on a specific page or post

-The most straightforward approach is using the HTML ID or class for the CSS selectors.
+The most straightforward approach is to use the HTML ID or class for the CSS selectors.
 However, if your theme has any limitations, your next best option is to add a PHP function to apply CSS.
-Finally, if you have to apply large CSS scripts for a specific page or post, including them in a CSS file is the most suitable approach.
+Finally, if you need to apply large CSS stylesheets to a specific page or post, including them in a CSS file is the most suitable approach.

 If you want to use more CSS on your website, we also have tutorials to customize the Divi menu with CSS or edit the WooCommerce shop programmatically.
 Similarly, you can also customize your pages and posts even more with the help of our guides to create posts and pages programmatically, turn a post into a page, create custom post type, or even add posts to a page in WordPress.